 Still holding that thought?
 Good.
 My original experience with the big boy edition remains my favourite.
 It didn’t stop at all on the mid course brakes and therefore had a much more powerful second drop, which was further enhanced by a tunnel and misters.
 Chimelong did a really good job of integrating this layout into the surroundings and operate it surprisingly well, two things I can’t say for that other Chinese one with the lazy name.

 This sea monster taught me that these rides could have pace.
 While the larger versions have an impressive sustain in their drops, that’s the only real trick up their sleeve and they spend the rest of the time wandering around in a cumbersome fashion.
 Even with the risky use of an early splashdown, this one still delivers effectively in each subsequent element (however few there may be) and that airtime hill is the best of the bunch.
 Even though it’s amongst the smallest, Krake was also another long overdue masterclass in intimidation factor – just look at it (granted, that sky helps).
 Heide Park surpassed all my expections with this one and raised the standard by which I measured the genre.
 Oh, and it has a great soundtrack too.

 This marked the second time the Dive Coaster game changed for me.
 With a much more significant layout (and no pause for thought on any brake runs) Valkyria absolutely blasts its way through the course, providing several forces along the way that I previously believed these rides weren’t even capable of producing.
-Construction began at the aforementioned time when I thought I was over them and foolishly didn’t even have faith in my own favourite park to pull anything special off with the hardware.
+Construction began at the aforementioned time when I thought I was over them and foolishly I didn’t even have faith in my own favourite park to pull off anything special with the hardware.
 They did of course, in spectacular fashion.
-I love Liseberg even more for it.
+I now love Liseberg even more for it.